huangwb8/m2w/README.md

 + You can manage lots of websites at the same time via multiple `legacy_*.json`.
 + All you need to deal with is a single python script `myblog.py` instead of two (`update.py` and `upload.py` in `m2w 1.0`).
 + Ignore repeated new markdown files for uploading (`v2.2.4+`)

+### What's new in 2.6 vs 2.5

+- REST API uploads are more reliable: unified taxonomy cache handling, `term_exists` fixes, clearer errors, and no more infinite retries on updates.
+- REST requests now honor a configurable timeout (default 30s) so you can tune slow sites instead of hard failures.
+- Password mode was refactored into `m2w.password.*` modules while keeping `up_password` for backward compatibility.

 ## Install